yowainwright/es-check/benchmarks/README.md

 es-check stands out with its comprehensive capabilities:

-- Specific ES version targeting (ES5 through ES2022+)
+- Specific ES version targeting (ES5 through ES2025+)
 - Detailed feature detection with the `--checkFeatures` flag
 - Flexible configuration options
 - Clear error reporting
 - Support for various module formats
+- ES2024 and ES2025 feature detection including Array methods, String well-formed methods, Promise.try, and more

 For most real-world projects, these features provide significant value that outweighs small differences in execution time. es-check's design prioritizes correctness and developer experience, making it an excellent choice for projects where accurate ECMAScript version validation is critical.